SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 To boil it down to a single sentence - "Transparency at all levels of the workplace promotes a just reporting culture"

-A just reporting culture is a healthy safety culture, and is a foremost line of resistance in preventing accidents, or "losses."
+A just reporting culture is a healthy safety culture and a foremost line of resistance in preventing accidents, or "losses."

 Like I said, implementing a rule of transparency is not easy, especially when it comes to embarrassing or sensitive issues - with such issues, the instinct is strict confidentiality.
 But I would like you to look very hard at such issues and decide if confidentiality is absolutely necessary.